lxing532/Dialogue-Topic-Segmenter/data/README.md

 ```
 For this instance, the label of segments is presented in the way of numbers of conserctive sentences.
 Specifically, [4,6,6,4,4] means this dialogue should be segmented into Seg1 (4 utterances), Seg2 (6 utterances), Seg3 (6 utterances), Seg4 (4 utterances), Seg5 (4 utterances).

 ## Train or Validation or Test?
-If a corpus originally with train/dev/test division.
-I will follow such division by setting the value of "set" to "train", "dev", "test".
-Otherwise, I randomly select 1% of the data as dev set and set all other samples as test samples.
+If a corpus comes with an original division into train, validation (dev), and test sets, I will adhere to this structure by assigning the value of 'set' as 'train', 'dev', or 'test' accordingly.
+In cases where such a division is not provided, I will randomly allocate 1% of the data as the validation (dev) set and designate the remaining samples as test samples.

+## Contributing and Future Plans
+We plan to continually expand and update this dataset collection.
+If you have developed or discovered new datasets relevant to dialogue topic segmentation, we welcome your contributions by merge request:
+1. Format Syncing: Format your dataset to match our standard structure and submit it.
+2. Original Data Submission: If format conversion is challenging and you don't have time for it, feel free to submit the original dataset.
+We will assist in aligning it with our standard format.